285sopes2usac/USAX/.github/ISSUE_TEMPLATE/bug_report.md

 **Reproduction details**
 - Is the issue reproducible in a deterministic way?
 - Is the issue reproducible both on real hardware and QEMU or just on real HW?
-- If applicable, describe the hardware machine used to run Tilck.
+- If applicable, describe the hardware machine used to run usax.
 - Indicate the exact steps to reproduce the problem

 **Expected behavior**